kostasl/TailTracker/README.md

  - help : Show all commandline options
  - outputdir  / o :  Folder where tracking data file will be saved in CSV text file
  - invideofile / v :  Behavioural Video file or directory of imagesequence to analyse
  - FilterPixelNoise/ pn Filter Pixel Noise During Tracking (Note:This has major perf impact so use only when necessary due to pixel noise.
-BGProcessing does it by default)}
+BGProcessing does it by default)
+ - BGHistorySize/bs Max (2000 frames) number of initial frames to calculate BG image from.